afrina00-cyber/Data-Analysis-Dashboard/README.md

 - What is the salary range across genders in the company?
 - Which department has the highest-paid employee?

+- Dashboard Interaction <a href="https://github.com/afrina00-cyber/Data-Analysis-Dashboard/blob/main/Screenshot%202025-10-28%20020417.png">View Dashboard</a>
--Dashboard Interaction <a "href="https://github.com/afrina00-cyber/Data-Analysis-Dashboard/blob/main/Screenshot%202025-10-28%20020417.png">View Dashboard</a>
+- Dashboard Interaction <a href="https://github.com/afrina00-cyber/Data-Analysis-Dashboard/blob/main/Screenshot%202025-10-28%20020502.png">View Dashboard</a>

 ## Process
 - Verify data for missing values and anomalies, and sort out the same.
 - Made sure data is consistent and clean with respect to data type, data format and values used.
 - Created pivot tables according to the questions asked.
--Merge pivot tables into one dashboard and apply slicer to make dynamic.
+- Merge pivot tables into one dashboard and apply slicer to make dynamic.

 ## Dashboard